matteosb/kotlin-json-builder/README.md

 ## Usage

-The DSL provides two methods: `jsObject` and `jsArray` which work with another and basic Kotlin types:
+The DSL provides two functions: `jsObject` and `jsArray`.
+In addition to `jsObject` and `jsArray`, basic Kotlin types are
-`String`, `Int`, `Long`, as well as Kotlin `Arrays` of those types.
-The DSL errs on the side of type safety and thus doesn't allow potentially un-serializable objects to be created.
+supported: `String`, `Int`, `Long` and Kotlin `Array`s of those types.
+The DSL errs on the side of typesafety and doesn't allow potentially un-serializable objects to be created.
 Using `Array` is preferable over `jsArray` unless you need deeply nested arrays or mixed type arrays.

-`jsObject` provides the `/=` operator to associate string keys to values `jsArray` provides the `elem` method to add elements.
+* `jsObject` provides the `/=` operator to associate string keys to values
+* `jsArray` provides the `elem` method to add elements.

 That's it!
 Here is an example:

 ```kotlin
 val obj = jsObject {